-Raye McCoy Elementary School was originally Georgetown Junior High School, opening in September, 1964, with grades 6-8 attending.
+The original Raye McCoy Elementary School was constructed at 1313 Williams Drive to serve as Georgetown Junior High School, opening in September, 1964, with grades 6-8 attending.
 In 1975, the school was renamed Northside Middle School as grades shifted on the campus.
 On October 1, 1993, with grades 3-5, the school was dedicated as the Raye McCoy Elementary School in honor of Mrs. Raye Baldwin McCoy.

 Mrs. Raye McCoy was a teacher of Spanish at the junior and senior high schools in the Georgetown ISD from 1949 to 1977.
 She followed her retirement with service on the GISD Board of Trustees from 1986 to 1989.